Before completing this application, please review the following:

 The Applicant’s Re-Examination Supplemental Character Questionnaire must be fully completed, with the final page properly notarized.
 The full, completed supplemental questionnaire should be uploaded on the Bar Admissions Portal.

-- Non-refundable re-examination application fee in the amount of $330 or, if the re-examination application is filed late, a non-refundable registration fee of $430.
+- Non-refundable re-examination application fee in the amount of $330 or, if the re-examination application is filed late, a non-refundable application fee of $430.

 The Supreme Court of Ohio fee is determined by the date you file the bar application.
 For the February examination, the timely deadline is the proceeding Nov.
 1, and the late deadline is Dec.
 10. For the July examination, the timely deadline is the preceding April 1, and the late deadline is May 10.